michael-lowe-nz/daily/README.md

 **31.8.17**
 Ember.js frontend application, parsing JSON and stringifying it, escaping the html in some stringified json for displaying in tte browser

+**21.9.17**
+Reverse proxying port 80 to port 8888 with Apache, so that you can have a node app being served internally from port 8888